 8) Traveling to another country isn’t necessarily the time to for you to go “off the grid”.

 Speaking of wifi, I make a point to have access to it whenever possible.
 In this day and age, it’s practically impossible to fully separate yourself from work messages even during your vacation.
 I completely understand how tempting it is to go “off the grid”.
 As frustrating as connectivity to work can be, having the ability to access the internet can enhance your travel experience that much more.
 Having wifi when traveling abroad helps with researching contextual information, translating languages, finding restaurants, communicating, and navigation.
 Often times, I’ll walk around a neighborhood and will stop when I see something that intrigues me.
-When this happens, I’ll usually spend a few minutes to do quick research on my phone to get a better understanding of what I’m experiencing.
+When this happens, I’ll usually spend a few minutes to do some quick research on my phone to get a better understanding of what I’m experiencing.

 In terms of setup, I prefer to operate solely off of wifi.
 I’ll turn my phone to airplane mode and then use the Skyroam wifi hotspot.
 Hotspots are my favorite because you can tether up to 5 devices.
 This is especially useful when you are traveling with other people because you can all have access to the internet and split the cost of the rental.
 Of course, you can also get a sim card or arrange an international data plan with your cellphone carrier.
 I’ve also heard that Google’s Project Fi is a good lower cost phone option with no contractual obligations, unlimited talk and text, and data packages that work in most urban places around the world.